 This compact, well organized book is one you’ll want in your survival library.
 It will fit nicely in your bug out bag, too.

-Buy When Things Go Boom! by clicking on its title where you see it linked in this post.
-You’ll be taken to the page where it’s featured.
-Add it to your cart to start the order process.
+Get When Things Go Boom! by clicking on its title where you see it linked in this post.

 Not only is this a book for your survival library, but it would make a great gift.
 Think of someone you know who’s interested in prepping now but feels overwhelmed or unsure of where to start.

 There’s no better time than the present to bone up on prepping and survival.
 Who knows when things really will go boom?